HandMatt/web-server/README.md

 - `api/collector/:uuid` - show all datapoints for a given collector (JSON)
 - `api/collector/:uuid/shutdown` - send a shutdown command to a given collector

+# Optimisations

+Using `cargo bloat` and `cargo tree` has identified that UUID creation and sysinfo have dependencies that take up a considerable amount of space.
+Removing UUID creation and omitting the `rayon` can save some space.
+Potential reductions could be obtained by updating the crates being used in the project.

 > This project demonstrates the learnings from the fifth week of the Ardan Labs: Ultimate Rust Foundations course.